 With The 1975’s George Daniel involved in production, comparisons are inevitable.
 The Japanese House inhabit the same electro-pop territory that The 1975 often mine, but while Healy is all rock-star charisma, Bain’s songs are often low-key and resigned.

-The record starts strongly with ‘Went To Meet Her’, an intro track which opens out into ‘Maybe You’re The Reason’.
+The record starts strongly with ‘Went To Meet Her’, an intro track that opens out into ‘Maybe You’re The Reason’.
 The latter is a great pop song, underpinned by a delightful guitar hook.
 The production is gorgeous, with Bain’s multi-tracked vocals sounding gorgeous over the classy synth-pop backing.

 The rest of Good At Falling is often more restrained.
 ‘You Seemed So Happy’ recalls Stevie Nicks’ vocal in Fleetwood Mac’s ‘Dreams’ when Bain glides up to the high notes.
 ‘We Talk All The Time’ is laconic about a failing relationship – “We don’t touch anymore/But we talk all the time so it’s fine/Can somebody tell me what I want?/’Cause I keep changing my mind.”